 Those in the process of conversion or interested in learning about it will find YidBrik a safe place to discover the process and feelings of an Orthodox conversion.
 We’re here from beginning until forever, since the mikveh is not the end of one’s study in Jewish life.

 YidBrik serves as a bridge in many fashions.
 We have a blog that continually adds to our knowledge base for Jewish living.
 We have social media accounts to engage and interact with on the go.
 We have recommended resources to learn more about Judaism.
+We offer a podcast on Kabbalah for absolute beginners and those who simply want to understand relational living with the Infinite.
 We also feature SemioBytes as part of the dissertation work, which is a bridge to Christian organizations to foster shalom so that we can work together in tikkun olam.

 Click the above link to view all of our testimonials.